Art and Design

 Our Art and Design Intent

 At Cuddington, Art and Design is taught using a skills-based approach which is structured into three parts: a systematic introduction of a specific art skill, child experimentation and a level of challenge.
-We believe that this chosen approach will result in the children acquiring a range of art skills as well as gaining confidence to apply them in different contexts across their time at school.
+We believe that this chosen approach will build a solid foundation for the children to acquie a range of art skills, as well as gain the confidence to apply them in different contexts across their time at school.

 In Key Stage 1, children will be introduced to a range of mediums where they will be taught techniques in each formal element of art, including colour, pattern and texture.
 Pupils will have opportunities to develop their imagination and experiences through the skills-based approach to teaching and by creating their own artwork.
 By exploring and discussing artwork from a range of artists, pupils will have opportunities to share their opinions and be able to describe the differences and similarities identified whilst making links to their own artwork produced.